Do you have experience with web design? Have you made your first dollar with your skills?

 Ultimately, I moved away from contract work for this reason.
 There is no doubt a place for contracts with more detailed projects and high-cost, high-risk jobs.
-It just wasn’t the business model I prefer.
+It just isn’t the business model I prefer.

 Instead, I was able to upsell the clients that I did hourly work for at the beginning into a monthly website maintenance package – and some of these clients have been with me for eight years.

 When you charge on a monthly basis, the recurring revenue starts to add up with only a handful of clients.
-It proved to be a much more sustainable business plan for web design.
+It proved to be a much more sustainable business plan for freelance web design.